 Throughout the centuries, Andalusia has been receiving influences from the Greeks, Romans, Vandals, Visigoths, Byzantines, Muslims and Christians, resulting in a complex yet vibrant culture that can be witnessed today.
 Interestingly, a vast number of internationally recognised Spanish traditions and customs are actually Andalusian in origin, flamenco and bullfighting included.
 Thanks to Spain Tourism Board and Turkish Airlines, Gaya Travel managed to experience three of its magical cities last winter.

-No matter how you spend your days, the calm and tranquillity of Cordoba will have a lasting effect on you.
+No matter how you spend your days, the calm and tranquility of Cordoba will have a lasting effect on you.
 Once a medieval city with the most glorious period between 756 and 1031, the city is famed for the prosperous coexistence of three main religious cultures: Muslim, Jewish and Christian.
 It is located in the centre-northern area of Andalusia, on the banks of the Guadalquivir River and at the foot of the Sierra Morena mountains.
 It also borders with Malaga, Seville, Badajoz, Ciudad Real, Jaen and Granada.
-The city’s excellent location boasts a special continental Mediterranean microclimate that creates pleasant year-round temperature with very little rain.
+The city’s excellent location boasts a special continental Mediterranean micro climate that creates pleasant year-round temperature with very little rain.
 Since the overall size of the city is rather small, travellers may only take approximately 40 minutes to walk from the city’s end to another.

 Medina Azahara is the impressive palatine city that the Caliph Abd Al-Rahman III ordered to be built at the feet of the Sierra Morena to serve as both political and ideological propaganda for the new caliphate.
 Over 10,000 men worked on its construction, using the best materials such as marbles, precious metals, tiles and polychrome stones.
 The most notable room is the Throne Room, covered in expensive materials with exquisite details.
 In 1010, seven decades after it was first built, Medina Azahara was sacked and destroyed by the Berbers who razed most of the city to the ground.
 Today, there is a bus service that take travellers to this archaeological site from Glorieta de la Cruz Roja and Paseo de la Victoria, in front of the Mercado Victoria every Tuesday to Sunday.
 The ticket price for the bus service is €8.50 per adult and €4.25 per child.